Encina Hall C132

 Kathryn Stoner is a Senior Fellow at the Freeman Spogli Institute for International Studies at Stanford University and at the Center on Democracy, Development, and the Rule of Law, as well as (since 2010) the Faculty Director of the Ford Dorsey Program in International Policy Studies at Stanford University.
 She teaches in the Department of Political Science at Stanford, and in the Program on International Relations, as well as in the Ford Dorsey Master's in International Policy Program.
 Prior to coming to Stanford in 2004, she was on the faculty at Princeton University for nine years, jointly appointed to the Department of Politics and the Woodrow Wilson School for International and Public Affairs.
 At Princeton she received the Ralph O. Glendinning Preceptorship awarded to outstanding junior faculty.
 She also served as a Visiting Associate Professor of Political Science at Columbia University, and an Assistant Professor of Political Science at McGill University.
 She has held fellowships at Harvard University as well as the Woodrow Wilson Center in Washington, DC.

-She received a BA and MA in Political Science from the University of Toronto, and a PhD in Government from Harvard University (1995).
+She received a BA (1988) and MA (1989) in Political Science from the University of Toronto, and a PhD in Government from Harvard University (1995).
 In 2016 she was awarded an honorary doctorate from Iliad State University, Tbilisi, Republic of Georgia.